Do This for Higher Short-Term Returns

 Small Cap Crypto And Stock Investments Paying Off Concept

-Editor’s Note: Today we’re handing the pen over to our good friend – and esteemed colleague – Alexander Green.
+A Note From Amanda: Today we’re handing the pen over to our good friend – and esteemed colleague – Alexander Green.
 If you don’t know Alex… you should.
 He’s the bestselling author of The Gone Fishin’ Portfolio, which has been helping ordinary folks live rich in retirement for more than 15 years.
 He’s also the Chief Investment Strategist of The Oxford Club.

 In the essay below, Alex shares why he believes conditions are perfect right now for small cap stocks.